Skip to main content

 • Each premises must have a premises identification number (PIN)

-• Immediate reporting the death, harvest, slaughter, escape or disappearance of any cervid 12 months or age or older
+• Immediate reporting of the death, harvest, slaughter, escape, or disappearance of any cervid 12 months of age or older

 HERE)